-Please note: You are limited by Gem Air to 35 pounds of baggage per person on the flight from Salmon to the put-in at Indian Creek.
+Please note: If your trip flies from Stanley to Indian Creek, you are limited by Gem Air to 35 pounds of baggage per person.
 Baggage handling on the small aircraft is made much easier if your luggage is soft-sided.

 During the day—Start with a swimsuit and/or swim trunks and synthetic or merino wool shirt as a base layer.
 Additional layers, like long underwear, fleece and rain gear, can be added and subtracted depending on the weather, temperature and how wet you’re getting in the rapids.

 In camp—When the weather is warm, lightweight cotton pants/skirt or shorts and shirt make great campwear.
 Those so inclined may enjoy wearing a cotton skirt or sarong on summer evenings.
 In the spring and fall, or on trips at the higher elevations, a dry set of long underwear is the perfect base layer under long pants and a fleece sweater.